mendix/docs/content/en/docs/developerportal/collaborate/epics.md

 * **Objective** – This is the description of the epic:
     * You can edit the objective of the epic by clicking **Edit Objective** and making changes in the WYSIWYG editor.
 The editor supports different text formats, including code blocks
-    * You can link a story in the editor by typing *#* and the story title, and then select the right story from the list.
+    * You can link a story in the editor by typing *#* and the story title, and then selecting the right story from the list.
-    * You can type a person in the editor by typing *@* and the person's name, and then select the right person from the list.
+    * You can type a person in the editor by typing *@* and the person's name, and then selecting the right person from the list.
 Once you save the epic, the system will send a notification to the tagged person.

 * **Assign to** – You can assign the epic to anybody who can access the app in the Developer Portal.
 * **Tags** – You can add or remove tags.
-    * You can create a new tag by typing the tag in the text box and click **Create new "[tag name]"**
+    * You can create a new tag by typing the tag in the text box and clicking **Create new "[tag name]"**
     * You can [manage tags](#manage-tags) by clicking the settings icon at the end.

 * **Attachments** – You can add attachments by clicking **+**.